 Marina in fiore (Marina flowered) is an historic event considered a spring festival; the streets of Tonfano, a seaside village of Pietrasanta, will shine with flowers and plants and everything related to gardening.
 Of course, also street food specialties and a myriad of entertainment proposals in corollary.

-This year the 32nd edition will take (dates to be definited).
+This year the 12nd edition will take from 24th April to 9th May 2021.